phc5/medication-reminder/README.md

 ### Deploying using CD

-* Push your code to GitHub: `git push origin master`
+* Push your code to GitHub: `git push origin